ewlin/Coding-for-managers-collaborative-project/README.md

 * Library APIs (third-party).
 What are there so many 3rd-party APIs?
 * HTML Form elements (input, button, etc.)
 * JavaScript Array API
+* How to use Markdown to write your README files: (http://markdown-guide.readthedocs.io/en/latest/basics.html)

 ## *Collaborative Project*